mclu/Descriptive_MOOCs/README.md

 After Harvard released Massive Online Open Course dataset to public, I was curious about the impact of open online courses made to users.
 This project hereby applied the descriptive methodology to explore users behavior of open online courses using graphs and plots.

 ## Requirements
-- To run the analysis.ipynb, the following packages should be pre-installed in the IDE.
+- To run the `analysis.ipynb`, the following packages should be pre-installed in the IDE.

 | Package            |
 | ------------------ |